Thursday, June 4, 2020

 Three O’ Clock High often feels like the story of David and Goliath adapted as a teen comedy.
 In real life, Richard Tyson is only about four inches taller than Casey Siemaszko, yet, through the use of camera angles and forced perspective, Buddy completely towers over Jerry.
 This is a fight that Jerry has no chance in hell of winning.
 The filmmakers are aware of this fact and rather than having the scrawny Jerry put a beating on Buddy, instead they make it a team effort .
 Just when it looks like Buddy is going to deliver the decisive blow (with his brass knuckles) to Jerry; Vincent jumps on Buddy and gives Jerry enough time to catch his breath.
 This also gives Jerry’s sister, Brei, enough time to notice Buddy’s brass knuckles lying on the ground, so she picks them up and tosses them to Jerry.
 Jerry is able to evade Buddy’s punch and then is able to deliver the knock out blow.
 The final showdown between Buddy and Jerry is well done – it’s fairly exciting without looking overly choreographed.
 In fact, the nice thing about this scene is the attention to detail; you can actually see the physical toll that this fight takes on both of the participants – they are constantly out of breath and sweating.
 Early in the fight, Jerry lands punch of Buddy’s nose, which starts to bleed.
 Their punches often fail to connect (just like in real life) and there is a sense that had Buddy not being overly aggressive at the end of the fight, he probably would have won despite Jerry having the brass knuckles.

-After Jerry has managed the impossible by beating Buddy, he becomes a folk hero to the student body.
+After Jerry has managed the impossible by beating Buddy, he becomes a folk hero to his fellow students.

 When it looks like he’s going to jail for embezzling money from the school store register, the students come to his rescue by buying a sheet of school paper for one dollar each.
 Buddy even stops to return the bribe money, the ultimate show of respect.
-It’s a nice moment for Buddy – he raises his fist and we believe he’s going to punch Jerry; instead he plops the money down on the countertop and gives Jerry a brief smile.
+It’s a nice moment for Buddy – he raises his fist and we believe he’s going to punch Jerry; instead he plops the money down on the countertop and flashes a smile at Jerry.
 It also indicates how much Jerry has changed, while the rest of the student body gasps when Buddy raises fist, Jerry doesn’t bat an eye.
 The old Jerry probably would have ducked for cover, but the new Jerry is no longer intimidated by such theatrics.

 Credits